google bard vs chatGPT featured image with logos

 Google keeps revenue estimates close to its chest, so no official figures exist.
 But, with the potential to reach 1 billion users on launch (Google has way more than 1 billion active users), the potential revenue could be huge.

-What is the Purpose of Google Bard?
+What is the Purpose of Gemini?

 What Other AI Chatbots Are There?